per-gron/shuriken/src/rs/README.md

 * It is written in C++14.
 * Like all Reactive Streams based libraries, it offers mandatory non-blocking back-pressure support (at the time of writing, [RxCpp](https://github.com/Reactive-Extensions/RxCpp) does not do this).
+* It is extensible: Users of the library can create their own stream operators that look and feel exactly like the built-in operators.
+There is no built-in class that has a member function for each operator that exists like in [RxJava](https://github.com/ReactiveX/RxJava) or RxCpp.
 * It has a trivial threading model: Nothing in this library is thread safe.
 * It attempts to be small, to avoid excessive compile times.
 * It does not (yet?) have the concept of a Scheduler, or time, like Rx libraries do.